-While staff leasing comes with a number of drawbacks, such as a lack of involvement in the employee hiring process, many of these disadvantages can be negligible if you’ve partnered with an established and well-trusted company like Booth and Partners.
+While staff leasing comes with a number of drawbacks, such as a lack of involvement in the employee hiring process, many of these disadvantages can be negligible if you’ve partnered with an established and well-trusted staffing agency like Booth and Partners.

 Consider outsourcing processes that don’t need physical interaction.
 Outsourcing processes help to save big on costs and resources.
 Hiring an offshore BPO company is also a good strategy when it comes to expanding a business.